naivary/govm/README.md

 directory is up to you.

 # Errors
+Errors are something nobody likes!
+Thats a fact!
+But they will always be a part of software.
+The following sections are descripping how to [interpretated](#interpretation) some custome defined errors and some known [issues](#known-issues-and-possible-fixes) and possible fixes.

 ## Interpretation
 If you see anytime an error message with "nil" then this means